victorBuzdugan/ConsumablesTracker/README.md

 Based on the business, there can be a lot of consumables that you would want to track.
 Starting with basic things like paper, printer cartridges and office consumables, coffee, sugar and finishing with screws or filters or some other business specifics consumables.

 ## Language
 The app is available in english and romanian, but can also be translated to other languages because of already existing _.pot_ file and _gettext_ methods.
+Also features a unified messages file from where all the user flashed messages are pulled from making it easy to customise and adapt the text and a unified constants file where all the constraints are defined.

 ## Schedules
 The app includes a group schedule that allows the users to be split in two or more groups and flexible time interval between groups.
 Also includes an individual schedule where users are rotated on a flexible time interval.

 ## Email notifications
-Send email notifications to users and app status notifications to admins.
+Send email notifications to users, app status notifications to admins and daily log file if needed.

 # Live demo